julianlk522/FITM/README.md

--Prevent user from copying their own link (backend) -Show number of copies along with number of likes in frontend -Search for existing tag cats while adding/editing
+-Prevent user from copying their own link (backend) -Show number of copies along with number of likes in frontend -Edit category filters directly on top links by period/category(ies) page
-    -Fuzzysort?
+    -Add or remove multiple at a time, so e.g., scanning for 3 cats does not take 3 page loads -Search for existing tag cats while adding/editing -Fuzzysort?
 -Way to prevent many tags from flooding global tag